USEPA/IntraCMS/README.md

     1. `git add README.md` from project root.
     2. `git add config/` stages the entire directory
 3. Run `git commit -m "Short and descriptive commit message"`, with a commit message that describes the work completed.
+4. Before pushing your code, it is good practice to pull the latest changes from development.
+This makes sure you are up to date and not accidentally overwriting another developers code.
+    1. Run `git pull origin development`
+    2. This pulls the latest code from development branch and merges into your local branch.
+As long as there are not merge conflicts, you are ready to continue deploying your code.
 4. Run `git push`.
 If this is the first time pushing a new branch, you will be prompted to run `git push --set-upstream origin [local branch name]`.
 This will create a new branch in the remote repo with your changes.
 Afterwards you only need to run `git push` to update your branch.

 ### Deploying a new feature